 Liquidity risk is the risk that we will not be able to meet our financial obligations as they fall due.
 We manage liquidity risk through the management of our capital structure and financial leverage.
 We also manage liquidity risk by continuously monitoring actual and projected cash flows.
 The Board of Directors reviews and approves our operating budgets and reviews material transactions outside the normal course of business.

-Our contractual obligations related to financial instruments and other obligations and liquidity resources are presented in the liquidity and capital resources of this MD&A. See also "Note 2 - Going Concern Uncertainty" to the consolidated financial statements.
+Our contractual obligations related to financial instruments and other obligations and liquidity resources are presented in the liquidity and capital resources of this MD&A.

 Future Accounting Changes